 Swivel

 Swivel bar stools contain a technology that allows the seat to rotate 360 degrees.
-These are great for entertainment purposes because you can quickly rotate around to face various people or look in various directions.
+These are great for entertainment because you can quickly rotate around to face various people or look in various directions.

 Fixed height swivel stools offer the benefit of not having an obtrusive gas lift system.
-Adjustable swivel bar stools, on the other hand, are much more adaptable in a way that several members of the family will be able to sit conveniently at the kitchen bar.
+Adjustable swivel bar stools, on the other hand, are much more adaptable in a way that several members of the family will be able to sit conveniently at the kitchen island bar.

 Pedestal

 Pedestal bar stools feature one solid supporting pole beneath the seat that connects to a base.
 The base is most typically round-shaped, but it can have any shape.
-To guarantee proper balance, the base will be roughly the similar size as the bar stool’s seating.

-Furthermore, pedestal bar stools are often designed with a swivel mechanism and the option to modify the seating position.
-Because they do not have any legs, they do not get tangled up with each other underneath the bar, although the bases do occupy more ground space than those with legs.
+Because they do not have any legs, they do not get tangled up with each other underneath the countertop, although the bases occupy more ground space than those with legs.

 Adjustable